 One of the major disadvantages in wood-burning appliances is the rising costs of operating the appliance.
 From the cost of the unit itself, which has increased a lot as the overall efficiency rating has changed, rising costs of lumber have changed the overall pricing of owning a wood burning stove.

-The cost of a wood-burning fireplace insert, including the purchase of the insert, the installation, and the necessary venting, can run from $1,800 to over $6,400.
-This range is in both the venting and installation costs, as well as the cost of the inserts themselves.
+The cost of a wood-burning fireplace insert, including the purchase of the insert, the installation, and the necessary venting, can run from $3,200 to $10,800, with $4,000 being an average.
+This range covers both the venting and installation costs, as well as the cost of the inserts themselves.

-The lower end of the range assumes that the receiving fireplace is in good condition and that the chimney and fireplace need no service before installation.
+The lower end of the range assumes that the receiving fireplace is in good condition and that the chimney and fireplace only need a chimney cleaning before installation.
 The lower end also assumes that the chimney is the correct height, is roughly 15 feet (of 304 flex liner with crimp seams) in length, and will be easily terminated using no custom parts.
 The higher end of the range assumes that the fireplace and chimney need some maintenance, the termination might need some custom fabrication, and up to 30-35 feet of 316 alloy liner with welded seams for the chimney.

 Pellet Stove Inserts